OZI-Project/docs/api/spec.rst

 #.
 An OZI maintainers guide to compliance with the OZI specification.
 #.
 A place to document major and minor changes to the OZI specification.

-This is a work in progress as a part of Alpha development.
+This is a work in progress as a part of continued Alpha development.

 .. index::